 - A minority government without formal support from other parties: Even without a formal agreement, other parties may still support or abstain on key votes if it is in their interests.
 A minority government may also strike ad hoc deals with other parties to support individual bills, potentially with some amendments.

-The Queen appoints the prime minister, but she must be kept out of political controversy.
+The King appoints the prime minister, but he must be kept out of political controversy.
 It is for the parties to establish who is most likely to command confidence.
 Buckingham Palace is kept informed by officials of the progress of any negotiations.

 There must be a government at all times, so usually the incumbent government would stay in post until it is clear who can form a government.
 It would effectively be acting in a caretaker capacity.

 If there is a hung parliament following an election, then negotiations can continue indefinitely, though the UK is not used to long periods of government formation.
-If a hung parliament saw a government lose a vote of confidence, it would then be down to Parliament to decide whether any parties could attempt to form an alternative government or whether they would proceed to an election using the FTPA.
-Using the wording set out in the FTPA, agreeing and getting an alternative government appointed would have to happen within 14 days of a successful vote of no confidence.
+If a hung parliament saw a government lose a vote of confidence, it would then be down to parliament to decide whether any parties could attempt to form an alternative government or whether they would proceed to an election.

-If more than one person has a claim to being appointed prime minister, then there is a risk that this could bring the Queen into the dispute by forcing her to choose.
-If one candidate is able to demonstrate that they can command confidence – whether through winning a vote of confidence, or by publishing a ‘confidence and supply’ or coalition agreement with other parties – then this can provide the necessary clarity to the Palace, ensuring that the Queen avoids political controversy.
-It is therefore expected that politicians resolve any impasse between themselves so that unambiguous advice can be presented to the Queen about who she should appoint.
+If more than one person has a claim to being appointed prime minister, then there is a risk that this could bring the King into the dispute by forcing him to choose.
+If one candidate is able to demonstrate that they can command confidence – whether through winning a vote of confidence, or by publishing a ‘confidence and supply’ or coalition agreement with other parties – then this can provide the necessary clarity to the palace, ensuring that the King avoids political controversy.
+It is therefore expected that politicians resolve any impasse between themselves so that unambiguous advice can be presented to the King about who he should appoint.